 The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the nonfiduciary activities of the Baker County School District (District) and its component unit.
-All fiduciary activities are reported only in the fund financial statements.
 Governmental activities are normally supported by taxes, intergovernmental revenues, and other nonexchange transactions.